How to Visit Hurricane Ridge in Olympic National Park: The Complete Guide

 Best Time to Visit Hurricane Ridge in Olympic National Park

 Hurricane Ridge can be visited all year depending on what you’re looking to do.
 The best time to visit Hurricane Ridge if you’re looking to hike is between June and October when trails are most likely to be accessible and snow-free.
-If coming earlier or later within the that timeframe, check trail conditions for any lingering snow or early/late season hazards, as this area does get a lot of winter snow and wind.
+If coming earlier or later within this timeframe, check trail conditions for any lingering snow or early/late season hazards, as this area does get a lot of winter snow and wind.

 The summer months are the busiest time in Hurricane Ridge, though, particularly on weekends and holidays.
 Since Hurricane Ridge is one of the most popular areas of the park to visit, parking can fill up early.
 When this happens, cars are held at the Heart O’the Hills entrance gate and metered in as spots become available.
 During peak times (summer weekends and holidays), you might have to wait for up to 2 hours to get through!
 The park suggests getting there before 10 am and after 2 or 3 pm to avoid longer wait times.
 We visited Hurricane Ridge midweek at the end of July and had no issues getting in midday…there was no line at the gate and the lot at the top was probably only about 75% full, so weekdays still seem to be okay here.